jacksonloper/bettervoting/.github/scripts/src/issue-management/README.md

 - No external tokens or secrets required
 - Automatically scoped to the repository
 - For local testing, use a Personal Access Token with `repo` scope
+- For github actions testing, use a Personal Access Token with `repo` scope and `workflow` access

 ## 📝 Notes